 What to compare in a geoarbitrage strategy?

-Each person’s wishes and goals will be different when determining their geoarbitrage location.
+Each person’s wishes and goals will differ when determining their best geoarbitrage destinations and location.
 By comparing some of these top things to consider, you’ll be well on your way to finding the location that’s right for you.

 6. Picking the right housing to geoarbitrage

-First thing’s first – what type of house would you like to live in?
+First thing first – what type of house would you like to live in?
 Do you even want a house, or would you rather have an apartment or shared living space?

 Here are some other questions to ask yourself when it comes to housing:

-Answering these questions and any others that are important to you will help you narrow down a location for your housing situation.
+Answering these questions and any others important to you will help you narrow down a location for your housing situation.
 There are also other factors to consider in your geoarbitrage plan.

 7. Understanding your taxes in geoarbitrage

-Another important thing to consider is taxes.
-There are different taxes in each state and country: property, state and local income and sales tax are the main ones.
+Another critical thing to consider is taxes.
+There are different taxes in each state and country: property, state and local income, and sales tax are the main ones.

 If you’re still planning to work once you move, income taxes may be more important than someone near or already retired.
 Some states have income taxes while others don’t, and some even have local income taxes on top of state income taxes.

-I live in Maryland, and if you live in the city of Annapolis or Highland Beach in my county, you’ll pay additional local income taxes on top of state income tax.
+For example, if you live in some regions of Maryland, like Annapolis or Highland Beach, you’ll pay additional local income taxes on top of state income tax.

 Another consideration is property taxes.
-These rates can vary and some states charge property taxes on vehicles while others don’t.
-If you plan to rent, property taxes may not come into play, unless you’re in a state with vehicle property tax, like Pennsylvania.
-According to World Population Review as of 2020, the states with the lowest property taxes in the U.S. are Alabama, Hawaii and Louisiana.
+These rates can vary, and some states charge property taxes on vehicles while others don’t.
+Property taxes may not come into play if you plan to rent unless you’re in a state with vehicle property tax, like Pennsylvania.
+According to World Population Review, as of 2023, the states with the lowest property taxes in the U.S. are Alabama, Hawaii, and Louisiana.

 8. Having healthcare in geoarbitrage

 Ah, healthcare.
 Something that many of us love to hate in this country.
-One of the factors that people, especially those at or near retirement, use to base their geoarbitrage location on, is healthcare.
-This is why many people choose to go international vs staying domestic when seeking a geoarbitrage location.
+One of the factors that people, especially those at or near retirement, base their geoarbitrage location on is healthcare and the costs of health insurance.
+This is why many people choose to go international vs. staying domestic when seeking a new location.

-The cost of healthcare in the United States is more expensive than almost any country.
-We also have the highest instances of obesity and disease compared to 36 other high-income countries across the world, according to The Commonwealth Fund in 2020.
+The cost of healthcare in the United States is more expensive than in almost any country.
+We also have the highest instances of obesity and disease compared to 36 other high-income countries across the world, according to The Commonwealth Fund in 2022.

-If healthcare is one of the reasons you’re planning to move, then consider an international move.
-This can not only help you FIRE, it can also make your retirement number lower and funds last much longer than staying somewhere domestically.
+If healthcare is one of the reasons you’re planning to move, consider an international move.
+This can not only help you FIRE, but it can also make your retirement number lower and funds last much longer than staying somewhere domestically.
+In a nutshell, by living abroad, you might realize lower costs.

-According to International Living earlier this year, the five best countries for expat healthcare are:
+According to International Living in 2023, the six best countries for expat healthcare are:

-The Debt Free Guys hacked their FIRE journey by spending some time in Spain.
-We dive into their reasons why a little bit later in this article.
+We hacked our FIRE journey by spending some time in Spain.
+We dive into our reasons why a little bit later in this article.

 Another factor to consider as you create your geoarbitrage strategy is your transportation needs.
 Are you planning to take a car with you?
-If you prefer to walk, take the bus, or taxi around, then you’ll want a location that supports public transportation.
+If you prefer to walk, take the bus, or taxi around, you’ll want a location supporting public transportation.

-If you like to travel by plane, another consideration might be proximity to the airport.
-For international travel, you may want to be within a certain distance away from an international airport.
+Another consideration might be the proximity to the airport if you like to travel by plane.
+You may want to be within a certain distance from an international airport for international travel.

 All things to think about when narrowing down your search for the perfect geoarbitrage location.

-10. Job availability in geoarbitrage for you and your partner
+10. Job availability for you and your partner

 If you or your partner still plan to work in your new location, job availability may be another factor that needs to be considered.
 If you (or they) are in a specialized field, that might help narrow down your search for a new location.